 In addition, DD Program Managers conduct face to face visits every 90 days in which the DD Program Manager monitors satisfaction with services, plan implementation, health and safety, and provider interactions.
-If concerns are expressed during the face to face visits or at any other time, the concern will be resolved through the team process, with the department, or Protection and Advocacy.
 The monitoring during these visits includes observations and discussions with the individual and guardian to ensure people's rights to dignity, privacy, respect and freedom of coercion; right to have visitors anytime; community involvement; optimizing individual autonomy and independence in making life choices; access to personal money and possessions; and supporting individuals to control their own resources and schedules.
 The face to face visit also includes an annual assessment of the physical characteristics of the person's home or day activity setting.
 This annual assessment will be enhanced by July 2019 to further ensure compliance with the federal HCBS rule.